mmness/Metabolomics_InitialDataProcessing/README.md

 Whats here:
 Combined_Initial_Processing: This is the one I've kept most updated after finding bugs Each section is a function you can choose to use.
-Sections include, oversplit merging, oversplit removal, blank removal, complete blank deletion, TIC normalization, QIIME formatting and checking, metadata merging, subsetting lines, and GNPS format.
+Sections include: oversplit removal, blank removal, TIC normalization, QIIME formatting and checking, metadata merging, subsetting lines, and GNPS format.